 The area of XING topics is below our expectations, so we have decided that End beta phase of XING topics and no longer offer this function.

 What's behind it?

 I found Xing Themes one of the platform's more innovative new tools.
 A kind of blog in the social network with extensive tagging function.
 And one on which I noticed real interactivity on Xing for the first time when I looked at the reactions to my postings.

-But that was exactly the problem: I only used Xing topics at all because at the beginning you could still import blog posts via RSS feed.
-A practical autoblogging function that went far beyond the possibilities of Facebook with the automated tag function.
+But that was exactly the problem: I only used Xing topics because at the beginning you could still import blog posts via RSS feed.
+A practical autoblogging function that, with the automated tag function, goes far beyond the capabilities of Facebook went out.

 The goal of “as many clicks as possible” was not achieved

 Xing apparently did not want his users to simply simply download their blog posts; it wanted interaction, activity and as many clicks on the page as possible.
 Like all social networks.

 The RSS import function was soon closed again.
 “That doesn't make Xing more attractive for bloggers,” someone said at the time.
 He should be right.
 Apparently, users simply don't feel like using another feature.